Joseph Vitale (author)

-Joseph "Joe" Vitale (born December 29, 1953) is an American author and spiritual teacher best known for his appearance in the Australian-American spirituality pseudo-documentary, The Secret (2006), and as the author of The Attractor Factor (2009).
+Joseph "Joe" Vitale (born December 29, 1953) is an American author and spiritual teacher best known for his appearance in the Australian-American spirituality documentary, The Secret (2006), and as the author of The Attractor Factor (2009).
 He currently resides in Austin, Texas.

 Early life

 Vitale was born in Niles, Ohio, on December 29, 1953, and attended school at Niles McKinley High School.

 Career

 Vitale moved to Kent, Ohio, to attend college at Kent State University before beginning his career as a copywriter in Houston, Texas.
 In 1984, Vitale wrote his first book "Zen and the Art of Writing".
 In 1995, Vitale wrote "Hypnotic Writing".
 His professional clients have included the Red Cross, PBS, Children's Memorial Hermann Hospital, and several other businesses.

 Vitale has made appearances in several movies as an expert on the Law of Attraction including Try It On Everything, The Opus, Leap!, The Search for a Balanced Life, The Compass, and Discover the Gift.

-The Miracles Coaching program which was created by Vitale to help guide students through the processes of the Law of Attraction has been featured on the Larry King Live show.
+The Miracles coaching program, which was created by Vitale to help guide students through the processes of the Law of Attraction, has been featured on Larry King Live.

-He has more than 15 music CD’s.
+He has more than 15 music CDs.